 In 2007, journalist and travel expert Edward Hasbrouck tried to find out what records the U.S. government was keeping about his international travel by asking asking for his files under the Privacy Act and the Freedom Of Information Act.
 After dragging its feet for three years on his appeal of the obviously incomplete initial response (they later claimed to have lost all record of the appeal), the government retroactively exempted the Automated Targeting System from the Privacy Act.
 In 2010, Mr. Hasbrouck sued U.S. Customs and Border Protection in Federal court in San Francisco.
 On January 23, 2012, the District Court upheld the retroactive application of the self-exemption by CBP to Mr. Hasbrouck’s request which had been made three years earlier.

 Deborah Davis thought she’d save gas and money by taking the bus to work, but she was arrested by Denver “Federal Protective Service” cops when they searched everyone on the public RTD bus, demanding “ID” from every passenger.
 She had an ID but thought she didn’t live in a totalitarian state.
-Public pressure forced the feds to drop the case, but the story is not yet over.
+Public pressure forced the feds to drop the case.

 Larry “Dudley” Hiibel was standing by the side of the road, having a smoke outside the pickup truck his daughter was driving, when a policeman confronted him and demanded his ID card.
 He declined numerous times, and the policeman arrested him, then yanked his daughter out of the car and threw her on the ground.
 Since he hadn’t been doing anything wrong, he was arrested for failure to follow a state law that required those “suspected of a crime” to state their name if asked for it.
 His arrest and subsequent conviction were upheld by the Supreme Court, leaving the right to remain silent in jeopardy, as well as the right to live anonymously.